Will-JacKnight/Scheduling/README.md

         source venv/bin/activate
         ```

-4.	**Install the required packages:**
+5.	**Install the required pre-requisites:**
     ```sh
     pip install -r requirements.txt
     ```

 ---
 ### User Instruction
-To manipulate with the algorithm, simply run the 'src/main.py' file.
+To test with the this program, if all prerequisites are installed properly, simply run the 'src/main.py' file and results for both algorithms will display on the CLI.

+#### Intermediate scheduling results display control
+Turn off the partial schedule results display by setting the value of `printEachIteration` to `False`

 ---
 ### Other useful information about this codebase
- - The structure of the DAG graph is stored in the data/ directory.
- - The data of nodes is imported in the graph.py class.
+ - This program is designed to be scalable, where DAG structure and algorithms are defined as modular classes, both of them can be swapped easily.
+ - The details of jobs are stored in the "data/data.xlsx", while the precedence relationship of jobs (DAG) is defined in "main.py" as an edge variable, for easy implementation.
- - Algorithm is defined as a single class in src/algorithm.py, where you will find scaling the program fairly easy.
+ - Both LCL and Tabu Search algorithms are defined as single classes in "src/algorithm.py", where you will find switching algorithms fairly easy.
- -

 ---
- ### Author
+ ### Credits
-Wang, Jiankai
+This project is developed by Wang, Jiankai and Huang, Yile.
-Huang, Yile
 Special thanks to Casale, Giuliano and Paccagnan, Dario.